 Yet, the Indonesian Ministry of Environment and Forestry estimates that more than half of Indonesia’s species are still unknown to science.

-But also pulp and paper, logging, mining and fires to clear land for commercial use have contributed significantly to deforestation.
+Pulp and paper, logging, mining and forest to clear land for commercial use have also been significant drivers of deforestation.

 Norway’s Climate and Forest Partnership with Indonesia

 In September 2022 Norway and Indonesia signed a Memorandum of Understanding, marking the beginning of a new bilateral climate and forest partnership between the two countries.

 [dss-hidden]Indonesia has become a global leader by reducing its deforestation by almost 90 per cent over the last years to the lowest level in 20 years.
 Nonetheless, Indonesia’s plans for the future are equally ambitious, as the country targets to achieve being net sink in the forestry and other land use (FOLU) sector by 2030.